|47 posts found|

 Guild Wars 2 will enter the history of MMORPG as a game with good potential completely destroyed by the managing ArenaNet Staff.

 Definitely agree with this approach, and is similar to how view MMOs: enjoy what a game has to offer, and don't get hung up on what it doesn't have.
 You'll never enjoy any game if all you want to do is gripe.

 That being said, there is nothing wrong with requesting new features or changes for games that you play, but when those things (or the lack of them) upset you, it's time to move on.

 Failure is measured differently depending on company.
 If they have spent more money than they can pay back on a reduced player base... that is a huge failure.
-Spin that to a company that has that lower player base but knew it was going to happen and is still able to pay the bills, that is more of a success than WoW's gross playerbase.
+Spin that to a company that has that lower player base but knew it was going to happen and is still able to pay the bills, that is a success.
 Looking at success vs failure you need to look at all aspects.